 Do principals get to choose who to excess?
 Who decides?

 Excessing is based on budget and student enrollment.
 When the budget or student enrollment drops, that can result in an excessing condition.
-Principals have a discretion, subject to review and approval, in determining which programs or license areas might get dropped, but in all cases, the least senior person within that area will be excessed first.
-The DOE then reviews all excessing requests and will either approve or rescind a principal's excessing decision.
+Principals have discretion, subject to review and approval, in determining which programs or license areas might get dropped, but in all cases, the least senior person within that area will be excessed first.
+The DOE then reviews all excessing requests and either approve or rescind a principal's excessing decision.

 What seniority is used for excessing?
 Citywide seniority or school building seniority?

 Your citywide seniority is used—the amount of time you have been working for the DOE.
-That is compared to the citywide seniority of the other teachers in your school that have the same license as you have.
+That is compared to the citywide seniority of the other teachers in your school who have the same license as you have.
 In an excessing situation, the least senior person is excessed.
 Learn more about how to read a seniority list.

 Can you explain excessing for Teachers Assigned?

 If you are your first year in a Teachers Assigned position, and you are excessed, you have the right to return to your former school.
 If you have been in your position for longer than a year and you are excessed, you will have the opportunity to seek another position.
-If you do not find another position, you will be as assigned as an ATR to a school in the district that you worked in immediately prior to taking the Teacher Assigned position.
+If you do not find another position, you will be assigned as an ATR to a school in the district where you worked immediately prior to taking the Teacher Assigned position.